+The pharmacy program does not cover all medications.
 Molina keeps a list of drugs, devices, and supplies that are covered under the plan's pharmacy benefit.
-The list shows all the prescription and over-the-counter products Members can get from a pharmacy.
-Some medications require prior authorization (PA) or have limitations on age, dosage and/or quantities.
-The pharmacy program does not cover all medications.
-The pharmacy department covers drugs as directed by the Idaho Department of Health & Welfare and federal CMS rules.
-For a complete list of covered medications please visit MolinaHealthcare.com.
+The list shows all the prescription and over-the-counter products Members can obtain from a pharmacy.
+Some medications require Prior Authorization (PA) or have limitations on age, dosage, and/or quantities.
+For a complete list of covered medications, please visit the Drug List page of the provider website.
+You can also visit the Forms page and download the Pharmacy Prior Authorization Form.

-Information on procedures to obtain these medications is described within this document and also available on the Molina website at MolinaHealthcare.com.
+Information about procedures to obtain these medications is described within this document and also available on the Drug List page.